leidZhang/QCar-Remote-Control/README.md

 3. On your workstation, navigate to the project folder and use the following command to run the client:
 ```
 cd client
-cd src
-python3 main.py
+python3 src/main.py
 ```
-4. Once the client side is running, you'll see the text like following prompt in the terminal:
+4a.
+Once the client side is running, you'll see the text like following prompt in the terminal:
 ```
 The following is your initial setting:
 csi_camera: False